Onelinerhub/onelinerhub/python/if_else.md

 - statement2 - run if the condition is False

-alternative_way: you can use simple multi-line if statement
+other_way: you can use simple multi-line if statement
 ```python
 if condition:
 	statement1